dotnet/docs/docs/framework/wcf/feature-details/how-to-serialize-and-deserialize-json-data.md

 ### To define the data contract for a Person

-1. Define the data contract for `Person` by attaching the <xref:System.Runtime.Serialization.DataContractAttribute> to the class and <xref:System.Runtime.Serialization.DataMemberAttribute> attribute to the members you want to serialize. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] data contracts, see [Designing Service Contracts](../../../../docs/framework/wcf/designing-service-contracts.md).
+1. Define the data contract for `Person` by attaching the <xref:System.Runtime.Serialization.DataContractAttribute> to the class and <xref:System.Runtime.Serialization.DataMemberAttribute> attribute to the members you want to serialize.
+For more information about data contracts, see [Designing Service Contracts](../../../../docs/framework/wcf/designing-service-contracts.md).

     ```csharp
     [DataContract]